 The entire visit is unbelievably moving and you will come away feeling privileged to have had a personal insight into the island and its role in history.
 Also included is a 45 minute bus tour around the island, which includes a visit to the limestone quarry where prisoners laboured daily, the prison house of Robert Sobukwe, the African penguin colony, and a viewpoint looking across the Bay to Cape Town and Table Mountain.

 Especially in the busy holiday periods, advance bookings are advised.
-Please note that you must now provide relevant identification when purchasing a ticket.
+Please note that you must now provide identification when purchasing a ticket.
 This could be a passport, identity document, birth certificate, or driver's licence.
-Anyone visiting the island must also ensure that they have their tickets and identification at hand at all times to be checked before and after boarding the ferry.
+The ticket MUST reflect the customer's full details - so first name and surname.
+Anyone visiting the island must also ensure that they have their ticket and the identification used to make the booking at hand at all times to be checked before and after boarding the ferry - should the ticket not correspond to the passenger's proof of identification, then they will be turned away.

 Wildlife and the Island